 I still have an open committee from a previous candidacy.

 - A candidate may have only one candidate committee in existence for the same office during the same election cycle [A.R.S. § 16-906(F)].
+A candidate may keep a previous candidate committee open solely for the purpose of debt retirement, or may transfer the previous debt into a new candidate committee.

 I don't know what to name my committee.